Table of Contents

 The Heisei era got off to an auspicious start, with Japan’s over-inflated economy reaching its pinnacle.
-At the time, the top 5 companies by market capitalization in the world were all Japanese, and the aggregate value of all land in Japan was said to be greater than the value of all land in the rest of the world.
+At the time, the top 5 companies by market capitalization in the world were all Japanese, and the aggregate value of all land in Japan was said to be greater than the value of all land in the rest of the world due to the inflated real estate prices.
 Many Japanese people then held the mythical belief that Japan’s economy would be invincible and continue to develop for good.
 The euphoric zeitgeist of this bubble period is often featured in the media, and there are a great number of (somewhat exaggerated) episodes about this period, such as:

 - Taxis in Tokyo were always very busy at night and very hard to hail.